ouzifeng/CI_PP5_React_StockAnalysis/README.md

 - **react-toastify** (`^10.0.4`)
 - **web-vitals** (`^2.1.4`)

+## Styling

+The React MUI (Material UI) library was used for the core design.

+MUI (Material-UI) is a popular React UI framework that implements Google's Material Design.
+It provides a comprehensive collection of pre-styled components that are highly customizable and easy to use, which helps in building responsive and visually appealing web applications.

+### Why MUI is a Good Choice for React Projects

+* Comprehensive Component Library: MUI offers a vast library of components, such as buttons, cards, dialogs, and forms, which are all built with accessibility and responsiveness in mind.
+This saves a lot of development time as you don't have to build these components from scratch.

+* Consistent Design Language: By adhering to Material Design principles, MUI ensures a consistent look and feel across your application.
+This helps in creating a cohesive user experience.

+* Customizability: While MUI components come with default styles, they are highly customizable.
+You can override styles using various methods like the sx prop, styled function, or by creating custom themes.

+* Theming: MUI provides a robust theming mechanism, allowing you to define global design tokens (such as colors, typography, and spacing) that can be applied consistently across your application.

+* Accessibility: MUI components follow WAI-ARIA guidelines, ensuring that the interfaces built with MUI are accessible to all users, including those using assistive technologies.

+* Community and Documentation: MUI has a large community and extensive documentation, making it easier to find solutions to common problems and get help when needed.

+* Integration with Other Libraries: MUI works well with other libraries and tools in the React ecosystem, such as Formik for forms, React Router for navigation, and Redux for state management.

+## Font

+Open Sans was used as the main font due to its egibility across print, web, and mobile interfaces.

+## Colour Scheme

+The color scheme of the Bull Street investment platform was designed to follow the principles of Material UI (MUI) to create a visually appealing and user-friendly interface.
+MUI provides a structured approach to color usage, ensuring consistency and accessibility across the application.

+### Primary Colors

+Primary Color: The primary color is used predominantly across the platform for elements like buttons, links, and active states.
+This color is a shade of blue (#1976d2), which is both professional and calming, aligning well with the financial theme of the application.

+### Secondary Color

+The secondary color is used for highlighting and accentuating elements that need to draw attention, such as secondary buttons and icons.
+A complementary shade of green (#388e3c) was chosen for its positive connotations, often associated with growth and success.

+### Background Colors

+Main Background: The main background color is a very light grey (#f5f5f5), providing a neutral and clean canvas that enhances readability and reduces strain on the eyes during extended use.

+### Paper Background

+Components like cards and modals use a slightly darker shade of grey (#ffffff) to distinguish them from the main background while maintaining a cohesive look.

+### Text Colors

+Primary Text: The primary text color is a dark grey (#333333), ensuring high readability and contrast against the lighter background colors.

+Secondary Text: The secondary text color is a medium grey (#757575), used for less critical information, such as secondary labels and inactive states.

+### Button Colors

+Primary Button: The primary buttons use the primary color (#1976d2) for their background, with white text (#ffffff) to ensure high contrast and readability.

+Secondary Button: The secondary buttons use the secondary color (#388e3c) for their background, also with white text (#ffffff).

+### Alerts and Notifications

+Success: Success messages use a bright green (#4caf50) to convey positive actions and confirmations.
+Error: Error messages use a vivid red (#f44336) to immediately draw attention to critical issues.
+Warning: Warning messages use a bold yellow (#ff9800) to highlight cautionary information.
+Info: Informational messages use a soft blue (#2196f3) to convey neutral or helpful information.
+Accessibility

+All colors were chosen not only for their aesthetic appeal but also to ensure accessibility.
+High contrast ratios were maintained to meet WCAG guidelines, making the platform usable for individuals with visual impairments.

 ## Wireframes

 Although the investment platform is primarily designed to work on desktop as mobile device screens are considered too small to perform proper analysis, the platform still needed to be responsive both on tablets and mobile devices, for analysis on the go.